Early Childhood Teacher Bridging Program

 - Managing compliance with policies and legislation.

 Note: In 2013, the Australian Children's Education & Care Quality Authority (ACECQA) determined that registered/accredited primary school teachers can be recognised as an 'equivalent Early Childhood Teacher' if they complete a CHC50113 Diploma of Early Childhood Education and Care.
-Please note this transition arrangement ceases on the 31 December 2019, however educators who obtain this qualification before the end of 2019 will continue to be recognised as equivalent Early Childhood Teachers.
+This transition arrangement was reviewed by the ACECQA Board in June 2019 and has been extended to the 31 December 2021, and educators who obtain this qualification before the end of 2021 will continue to be recognised as equivalent Early Childhood Teachers after that date.

 Number of Units: